gtri/rapid-modeling-tools/ingrid-quick-start/README.md

 ```
 [../ingrid/README.md](../ingrid/README.md) contains a detailed explanation of the commands given above, what the flags means and more.

-The create command invoked above creates a `JSON` file named "Composition Example Baseline.json" in either the specified output directory (as given here) or the same directory location as the input file when not provided an output directory.
+The create command invoked above creates a `JSON` file named "Composition Example Baseline.json" in the working directory.
 This `JSON` file contains the instructions required by the Player Piano to build the Cameo model expressed by the Excel data.

 To load the model into Cameo, open up Cameo Systems Modeler.
-In Cameo, open the "Import Example Base.mdzip" file.
-Then use the **Tools > Macros > Player Piano** menu item to launch the player piano script.
-Select a Package to be the default landing package ("Core Model"):
+Before employing Piano Player, you will need to load the example model into Cameo.
+In Cameo, select **File > Open Project...** and select `Import Example Base.mdzip` file.
+Once the model is open, select the **Tools > Macros > Player Piano** menu item to launch the player piano script.
+Select `00 Core Model` and press `Ok`.
+This sets the Core Model as the default landing package.

 ![](select_package_screen.png)